 Public Sidewalks & Crosswalks

-City ordinance prohibits shoveling, blowing, dumping and plowing snow and ice onto city streets.
+City ordinances prohibits shoveling, blowing, dumping and plowing snow and ice onto city streets.
 Fines depend on the amount of cleanup required by the Engineering Departments contracted crew, and property owners are billed accordingly.
-Property owners should deposit the snow from sidewalks and driveways onto their yards or boulevards (the strip between the curb and sidewalk.) - Ordinance 5.08(D)
+Property owners should deposit the snow from sidewalks and driveways onto their yards or boulevards (the strip between the curb and sidewalk.)

-Residents and private snowplow operators are asked to refrain from shoveling, snow blowing and plowing snow from sidewalks, driveways and parking lots onto city streets.
+Residents and private snowplow operators are prohibited from shoveling, blowing, and plowing snow from any sidewalks, driveways, and parking lots onto city streets.
 The snow dumped onto the street causes a public safety hazard.
 It also costs additional city time and personnel to return to previously plowed streets to clear them again.

 Schools, businesses, shopping centers and other property owners with parking lots are asked to contract their snow clearing services to make sure snow cleared from the lots is deposited on the lot or hauled away, not dumped onto the street.
 Also, when plowing, do not block vision for passenger cars at intersections.